-During construction, activities undertaken on site may have temporary adverse impacts on local residents, vehicle travellers, and non-motorised road users (NMUs) as a result of vehicle noise and delays due to road closure.
-There are no residential or commercial properties within 300m of the scheme.
+During construction, activities undertaken on site may have temporary adverse impacts on non-motorised road users (NMUs) as a result of vehicle noise and delays due to traffic management measures.

+Works will be restricted to the A9 trunk road carriageway.
 The works will be of short duration and will move progressively along the full scheme extent.
 With the following mitigation measures in place, the risk of significant impacts on population and human health is considered to be low:

-- Appropriate provisions / measures should be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site. - Access to the NCN route and Core Path will be maintained at all times, however it is expected that pedestrian footfall will be low during the works. - Journey planning information will be available for drivers online at the trafficscotland.org website.
+- Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance, - Appropriate provisions / measures will be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site.
+However, works will be carried out during night-time working hours when it is expected that pedestrian footfall will be low.

+• Journey planning information will be available for drivers online at the trafficscotland.org website.
 Journey planning information will also be available for drivers online through BEAR's social media platforms.